DylanTaylor1/GTNH-Stocking/README.md

 # Introduction
-These Open Computers (OC) scripts will automatically set all available AE2 level-maintainers based on your requests in stockList.
-Saving all information to an external file eliminates the volatility of level-maintainers.
-No longer will you have to reconfigure them every single time you move.
-This also makes it incredibly easy to share with other people or across worlds.
+These Open Computers (OC) scripts will automatically set all available AE2 level-maintainers based on your requests in a file called stockList.
+The purpose of saving all information to an external file is to eliminate the volatility of level-maintainers.
+That is, they lose all of their information upon breaking which makes them incredibly annoying to move.
+An external file is also incredibly easy to share with other people or across worlds.

 # Bare Minimum Components
 Obtaining these components will require access to EV circuits and epoxid (late HV).
 This is because you need an internet card to pull the scripts from GitHub (it is possible to create all the files manually and then copy and paste the code from GitHub, but that is not recommended).